 - i.
 Physical copies of popular fiction and non-fiction books are purchased selectively and must support program curriculum. - ii.
-In order to foster an environment that encourages students and employees to pursue lifelong learning, the campus libraries subscribe to eBrary.
-This service provides users with access to popular fiction, non-fiction, and other best-sellers related to academic topics and includes titles that focus on personal and professional self-help and life-long learning topics.
-E-books are the preferred method, as they are more accessible to the campus community.
+In order to foster an environment that encourages students and employees to pursue lifelong learning, the Campus Libraries subscribe to services such as eBrary to provide students with access to popular fiction, non-fiction, and other best-sellers.
+E-books are the preferred method, as they are more accessible to the Campus Community.